End of lockdown does not mean start of work in this textile town. Here’s why

 In the story of this textile town lie glimpses of the larger fear sweeping the Indian economy.

 Panipat lies 90 km north of New Delhi.
-Once known as handloom city, famous for hand-woven carpets and durries, it annually produces Rs 10,000-crore worth of every possible home furnishing: bedsheets, blankets, bath mats, towels, curtains, home linen.
+Once known as handloom city, famous for hand-woven carpets and dhurries, it annually produces Rs 10,000-crore worth of every possible home furnishing: bedsheets, blankets, bath mats, towels, curtains, home linen.
 Its buyers range from pheriwalas in Uttar Pradesh

 to home decor companies in the United States.